mehanana/mehanana/README.md

 ## Projects
 ViTAL Hackathon Musculoskeletal Disorders Symptom Checker | JavaScript | March 2025
-- Developed a diagnostics tool with React, HTML, CSS, JavaScript, and GitHub on a 5 member team to increase awareness in user’s potential risks for skeletal, muscular, and joint disorders
+- Developed a diagnostics tool using React, HTML, CSS, JavaScript, and GitHub, and built a CSV dataset on musculoskeletal symptoms/disorders as part of a 5-member team to raise user awareness of potential skeletal, muscular, and joint health risks
 - Begins with 5 preliminary questions and then introduces more in depth prompts, resulting with the top 3 conditions that matched the users' responses, along with percent matches, preventative care measures, and links to specific resources about each disease
 - Achieved 1st place and received positive feedback from judges about the knowledge gained from the site

 Connections | Java | March 2025
 - Created an NYT Connections clone with a partner implementing loops, ArrayLists, Random, and Worlds
-- Features include shuffling, deselecting all options, lives, resetting, restarting, and changing the color scheme
+- Features include shuffling, deselecting all options, lives, resetting, restarting, and a colorblind-friendly mode to enhance accessibility
-- Code available upon request on GitHub
+- Code available upon request

 ## Let's Connect!
 - Email: nagarur.m@northeastern.edu